 Other Third-Party Technologies

-Some third parties may use automated data collection technologies to collect information about you when you when you browse the Internet.
+Some third parties may use automated data collection technologies to collect information about you when you browse the Internet.
 The information they collect about your online browsing activities over time and across different websites and other online services may be associated with your personal information and used to provide you with targeted content.
 We do not control these third-party technologies or how they may be used.
 If you have any questions about targeted content, you should contact the responsible party directly or consult their privacy policies.

 Choices About Cookies